TL;DR

 Which is the better git clients for Mac in 2026?

 We compared Tower and GitHub Desktop across 5 key factors including price, open-source status, and community adoption.
-Both Tower and GitHub Desktop are excellent git clients.
+For most users in 2026, GitHub Desktop is the better choice because it's free.
 Read our full breakdown below.

 Git client focusing on power and productivity